Psyckolo/PolyMeme/replit.md

 ProphetX is a Web3 prediction market platform where an AI oracle makes daily predictions on crypto assets (NFT floors or token prices).
 Users bet whether the AI is RIGHT or WRONG using USDC, with winners claiming from a pari-mutuel pool after 24-hour settlement.

-The platform features a cyberpunk/degen aesthetic with neon accents (magenta for AI RIGHT, cyan for AI WRONG), real-time pool visualization, and simulated or analytics-driven predictions powered by OpenAI's GPT-5.
+The platform features a cyberpunk/degen aesthetic with neon accents (magenta for AI RIGHT, cyan for AI WRONG), real-time pool visualization, and simplified directional predictions (UP or DOWN only - no threshold percentages).
+Predictions are powered by OpenAI's GPT-5.

 ## User Preferences